Agility is the ability to adapt and respond to change … agile organizations view change as an opportunity, not a threat.

-The Organizational Agility competency describes how Lean-thinking people and Agile teams optimize their business processes, evolve strategy with clear and decisive new commitments, and quickly adapt the organization as needed to capitalize on new opportunities.
+The Organizational Agility (OA) competency describes how Lean-thinking people and Agile teams across the enterprise optimize their business processes, evolve strategy with clear and decisive new commitments, and quickly adapt the organization as needed to capitalize on new opportunities.

 Why Organizational Agility?

-Lean-Thinking People and Agile Teams – Everyone involved in solution delivery is trained in Lean and Agile methods and embraces and embodies the values, principles, and practices.
+Lean-Thinking People and Agile Teams – Everyone involved in solution delivery is trained in Lean and Agile methods and embraces their values, principles, and practices.

-Lean Business Operations – Teams apply Lean principles to understand, map, and continuously improve the business processes that support the businesses products and services.
+Lean Business Operations – Teams apply Lean principles to understand, map, and continuously improve the processes that deliver and support business solutions.

-Strategy Agility – The enterprise is Agile enough to continuously sense the market, and quickly change strategy when necessary.
+Strategy Agility – The enterprise is Agile enough to sense the market and quickly change strategy when necessary.